UoP-1A/StudentScheduler/docs/source/index.rst

 Overview
 --------

-The Calendar feature in StudySync is designed to help users efficiently organize their academic schedules, manage important deadlines, and coordinate study sessions with peers.
+The Calendar feature in StudySync is designed to help users efficiently organise their academic schedules, manage important deadlines, and coordinate study sessions with peers.
 Its intuitive interface makes it easy for students to stay on top of their coursework and collaborate with others.

 .. image:: calendar_display.jpg
    :width: 500